Chapter 4: NumPy#

 4.7 Random Number Generation#

-Stochastic simulations, addressed in chapter 9, are a common tool in the sciences and rely on a series of random numbers; it is worth addressing their generation using NumPy.
+Stochastic simulations, addressed in chapter 9, are a common tool in the sciences and rely on a series of random numbers, so it is worth addressing their generation using NumPy.
 Depending upon the requirements of the simulation, random numbers may be a series of floats or integers, and they may be generated from various ranges of values.
 The numbers may also be generated as a uniform distribution where all values are equally likely or biased a distribution where some values are more probable than others.
 Below are random number functions from the NumPy random module useful in generating random number distributions to suit the needs of your simulations.

 4.7.1 Uniform Distribution#